kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/abilities/index.md

 >
 > Of course, if the character took enough precaution and made smart preparation in advance, such item concealment might be allowed at a lower DC or even without any roll!
 Play smart, roll of the dice always hides a chance of a disaster!

+> **Design note**: at DC 16 stands in for most of traditional Saves vs. Breath/Blast, Rays/Rods/Wands/Staves.

 ## Constitution (CON)

 Measure of endurance, stamina and general health.
 CON is important for all adventurers.
 Constitution score affects the following: